ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 ## Connecting to the Redis server from local machine

 Execute the steps below to connect to the remote Redis server from your local machine.
-1. We need to install redis-tools to interact with redis-server.
+1. Install redis-tools to interact with redis-server.
 ```console
 apt install redis-tools
 ```